Months of QA, completed in hours with OwlityAI.

 Developer benefits

 • Time savings add up: No more writing endless cases for edge states, no more boundary inputs, or stateful API interactions.
-Developers review AI-suggested test sets and approve or tweak them.
-Overall time savings can reach 80% of a typical workload.
+This is a prime example of how autonomous QA tools help developers: the AI suggests, while developers simply approve or adjust.
+Overall time savings can reach 80% of a typical workload, proving the value of AI for reducing manual QA workload.

 • Less context-switching: Developers can stay in their IDE, using plugins or CI hooks that trigger test generation and execution automatically on save or commit.